 move-aware must anonimize the rvalue reference before passing it to the

 base class move constructor.
-The std::move
+The std::move function should be used when

 implementing the move constructor to move the information in base classes or